tcardoso2/vermon/README.md

 exports.default = profiles.default;
 ````
 ***
+Extend your own notifier:
+More info coming soon!

+***
+Extend your own motion detector:
+More info coming soon!

+***
+Events:
+More info coming soon!

+***
+Unit tests:
+t-motion-detector uses mocha unit tests to test the detector, notifier and environment classes.
+I'll be adding more on the go.

+***
+* v 0.3.2: Adding node-raspistill as RaspistillNotifier wrapper into Extensions classes.
+Will allow to take
+A snapshot picture if movement is detected using a properly configured raspberry camera and the
+node-raspistill library.
+Adding unit test (WIP).
 * v 0.3.1: Update on the README file, noticed example code had bugs in it.
 * v 0.3.0: Added capability to customize the notification message, minor fixes.
 * v 0.2.12:Bug fixes on loging inside pir detection event.